React guidelines

 import routes from "./routes";

-<Link to={routes.users()}>Users</Link>;3.5.3.Router.tsx
+<Link to={routes.users()}>Users</Link>;

-Use the routes definitions to create the routes placeholders:
+Use the `routes` definitions to create the routes placeholders:

 <Router>